Mobile apps are a large and growing industry.

 Yes, it is.

-But despite that, it remains one of the most crucial aspects for creating a strong overall marketing strategy.
+But despite that, it remains one of the most crucial aspects of creating a strong overall marketing strategy.
 In a recent study, Statista found that 49% of consumers want to receive weekly promotional emails from their favorite brands.
 Email marketing contributes greatly to customer engagement and also long-term retention.

 Whether you’re a small or midsize app business, this should be a critical component of your strategy.
 According to Adjust.com, 81% of businesses this size rely on emails for user acquisition, while 80% use email marketing to retain valuable users.
 You can put together an email marketing campaign in a few simple steps.